 From bespoke albums to custom canvases, wall-mounted prints to boasting books, with so much choice and diversity where do you look for the special touches your family deserves and will make your portrait session truly memorable?

 Call your photographer

 You can read lifestyle magazines, visit countless websites and view dozens of portfolios, but you still may not see what you really looking for.
-Speaking with a photographer can be an excellent way of feeing, first hand the services they have to offer.
+Speaking with a photographer can be an excellent way of feeling, first hand the services they have to offer.
 Professional photographers often have a welcome pack they send to new clients and a simple questionnaire to help break the ice.

 A better way of deciding which photographer to choose is picking up the phone and ask about their services and approach.
-Organising a portrait session in London involves a lot of discussion and decisions.
+Organizing a portrait session in London involves a lot of discussion and decisions.
 It requires effort and compromise and this is why it is advisable to start making arrangements as early as possible.

-Where your family want a portrait should be the first item crossed of your list.
+Where your family wants a portrait should be the first item crossed of your list.
 Choosing a local photographer, close to home means they will know all the secret nooks and crannies that work well for portrait sessions (EXAMPLES HERE).

 What to wear?

 Decisions about what to pack for your portrait session is the next pressing matter.
 You’ll already have ideas about your outfits, but it’s worth looking around for ideas.
 I collect brilliant examples of what to wear here to help people plan for their session.
 Hairdressing appointments, beauty treatments, and new clothes can be arranged well in advance to ensure all goes well on the day.
 Some photographers have recommended make-up artists and stylists, so it’s worth asking and seeing what’s on offer.